Get detailed information about faculties, student life, and career opportunities.

 Admission is subject to the qualification requirements for medical and pharmaceutical professionals as established by the Order of the Ministry of Health of the Russian Federation dated May 2, 2023, No. 206n, “On Approval of Qualification Requirements for Medical and Pharmaceutical Professionals with Higher Education” (registered by the Ministry of Justice of the Russian Federation on June 1, 2023, registration No. 73677, as amended by Order No. 72n dated February 19, 2024).

-The standard duration of residency training is two years for all specialties, with the exception of three:
+The standard duration of residency training is two years for all specialties, with the exception of 4:

 |